MLB roundup: Harper's slam caps Phils' stunning rally over Cubs

 Brian Anderson, Starlin Castro, Lewis Brinson and Jorge Alfaro each had three RBIs for the Marlins.
 Miami broke the game open with a six-run fifth inning as Anderson and Brinson each hit two-run doubles.

 Los Angeles hit four homers, including a three-run shot by Cody Bellinger in the seventh inning — his career-high 40th dinger of the season.
-Bellinger became the first major-leaguer to 40 homers this year, though the Angels’ Mike Trout joined him later Thursday night.
+Bellinger became the first major-leaguer to 40 homers this year before being joined a few hours later by Trout.

 Twins 13, Rangers 6